Phoenix: A Modular and Versatile Framework for C/C++ Pointer Analysis: Conclusion

 \section{Conclusion}

-We introduced \ToolName, a modular and versatile framework for pointer analysis that unifies a broad class of state-of-the-art algorithms under a common interface.
-Its extensible architecture and clearly defined abstractions significantly reduce the engineering effort required to implement new analyses.
-By decoupling algorithmic concerns from infrastructure, \ToolName\ aims to accelerate both research prototyping and the development of production-grade tools for C/C++ programs.
-We are actively pursuing several extensions to the framework: \begin{itemize} \item \emph{Path-Sensitive Pointer Analysis:} We are developing a variant of Andersen-style analysis that incorporates path sensitivity, building on the authors' recent work for path-sensitive data-dependence analysis~\cite{YaoFalcon24}. \item \emph{More Built-in Analysis Clients:} We are expanding the suite of built-in downstream analyses, including support for the Weighted Pushdown System (WPDS)-based interprocedural dataflow analysis framework~\cite{reps2005weighted} and the Newtonian program analysis framework~\cite{reps2016newtonian} for quantitative program analysis. \item \emph{Dynamic Alias Analysis:} We are developing a dynamic alias analysis component to complement the static analyses and improve precision in hybrid static-dynamic analysis settings. \end{itemize}
+We present \ToolName, a framework for pointer analysis that unifies a broad class of algorithms under a common interface.
+Its extensible architecture and clearly defined abstractions reduce the engineering effort required to implement new analyses. \ToolName\ aims to accelerate both research prototyping and the development of practical tools for C/C++ programs.

+We are actively pursuing several extensions to the framework: \begin{itemize} \item \emph{Path-Sensitive Pointer Analysis:} We are developing a variant of Andersen-style analysis that incorporates path sensitivity, building on the authors' recent work \cite{YaoFalcon24}. \item \emph{More Built-in Analysis Clients:} We are expanding the suite of built-in downstream analyses, including support for the Weighted Pushdown System (WPDS)-based dataflow analysis framework~\cite{reps2005weighted} and the Newtonian program analysis framework~\cite{reps2016newtonian} for quantitative program analysis. \item \emph{Dynamic Alias Analysis:} We are developing a dynamic alias analysis component to complement the static analyses and improve precision in hybrid static-dynamic analysis settings. \end{itemize}